toughcrust/eat-your-shit/07_indie-spirituality.md

 Take a still higher / bird's eye view point of view: get ready for when rules change.

-Sur ce qu'est la conscience:
-> Consciousness is simply the light by which the contours of mind and body are known [...]
-Making this discovery, again and again, is the basis of spiritual life.

-_Sam Harris_

 When you suddenly have thoughts the game designer would have while you're actually planning:
 - Why do we have a compulsion to love and have children